rust-lang/rust/text/0000-new-array-repeat-syntax.md

 ## Remove `RangeTo` from RFC 439

-The proposal in pull request #498 is to remove the sugar for `RangeTo` (`..j`) while retaining other features of RFC 439.
+The proposal in pull request #498 is to remove the sugar for `RangeTo` (i.e., `..j`) while retaining other features of RFC 439.
 This is the simplest resolution, but removes some convenience from the language.
-It is also counterintuitive, because `RangeFrom` (`i..`) is retained, and because `..` still has several different meanings in the language (ranges, repitition, and pattern wildcards).
+It is also counterintuitive, because `RangeFrom` (i.e. `i..`) is retained, and because `..` still has several different meanings in the language (ranges, repitition, and pattern wildcards).

 # Unresolved questions